djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 not 1.

-That is allowed because the known mean handles the remaining contribution.
+That is valid because the known mean accounts for the remaining contribution.

----

-## 12. What happens far from all data in simple kriging?
+## What happens far from all data in simple kriging?

 As the target moves far away from every observation,